Why Chat GPT is bad for SEO content generation

 Despite this article’s focus on uniqueness, many website pages and articles will — and should — follow a similar structure.
 For example, we have an article describing SEO for B2B companies, using a tone and style that resonates with customers like ours.
 Its insights aren’t unique, nor is its structure.
 It is an opinionated piece, one where certain concepts get highlighted over others, but its purpose is similar to many articles on the web.

 Say you’re working on building out a new content cluster for your website.
 You have ten article ideas that support your selected keywords.
 Instead of asking ChatGPT for an article about each, ask it for a bullet point article outline.
 Paste the output into each article draft document.
-These outlines are great references to keep your article on-message.
+These outlines are great references for keeping your article on message.
 Having a clear outline also reduces the mental burden of writing.
 It’s many times easier to fill out an outline than it is to write a complete article free-form.

 ChatGPT, your brainstorming buddy